 THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

-Join professional photographer David Julian for a photographic adventure to explore and photograph endless rural landscapes, barns, rusty vehicles, livestock and wildlife in eastern Washington and Idaho.
+Join professional photographer David Julian for a photographic adventure to explore the Palouse to photograph endless rural landscapes, barns, rusty vehicles, livestock and wildlife in eastern Washington and Idaho.
 Over the past five years he’s scoured the region to connect with locals to offer this memorable photography opportunity.
-(We have prepared an advanced Covid-safe trip plan if we need it.)
+(We have prepared an advanced Covid-safe trip plan if we still need it.)

 June 26-29, 2020